prava-d/portfolio/other.md

 # Other Research and Teams

+## Student-Led Classes

+In junior year, I had the opportunity to teach a student-led Data Structures and Algorithms (DSA) class.
+It was a class I had took prior, and I was excited about the prospect of teaching a new set of students important skills, as well as having a hand in developing the curriculum further.

+In senior year, a peer and I created a student-led class that we called 'Advanced Algorithms,' specifically catered to those who took DSA and wanted to learn other algorithms.
+For a year we studied the subject more deeply, created a curriculum, made assignments, and then eventually taught and graded the class.
+This also conveniently aligned with our humanities capstone, in which we expounded our experiences and advice towards **[student-led classes at Olin](https://pravaolin.wixsite.com/olinslc)**.

 ## ORCAS

 My main involvement in the robotics lab was a team working on autonomous submersible platforms, called **[ORCAS](https://github.com/olinrobotics/orcas/wiki)**.
-My responsibilities were primarily electrical or software tasks, including maintaining the electrical system as well as testing and updating older code.
+My responsibilities were primarily electrical, firmware, and software tasks, including maintaining the electrical system, updating defunct Python code into C, and writing autonomous control code.

 ## OARS